Who can I write a story about?

 Yes.
 Several people have written about their experiences with Long Covid.

 Why do you need my email address when I submit the story?

 We have to be able to contact you about what you wrote if the need arises.
 However, rest assured, we promise we will never give those email addresses to anyone else (like a journalist) without your permission.
 We do not ever share the list with other organizations or sell the information.

 I want to publish my story elsewhere.
 Who owns the rights to what I wrote?

 You own all rights to your work.
-We love it when our writers want to share, and we’d truly appreciate it if you let us know because we feel our mission is helping to expand the definition of ‘writing community’ and we’re quite proud of that.
+We love it when our writers want to share, and we’d truly appreciate it if you let us know because we feel our mission is helping to expand the definition of what a ‘writing community’ is and we’re quite proud of that.